mcraiha/spine-unity-docs/Animation.md

 ###### Timescale
 You can change the playback speed by setting that `TrackEntry`’s `.TimeScale`.
 This gets multiplied by the `SkeletonAnimation.TimeScale` and `AnimationState.TimeScale` to get the final timescale.

-> You can set timeScale to 0 so it pauses.
+> You can set `TimeScale` to 0 so it pauses.
 Note that even if `TimeScale = 0` results in the skeleton not moving, the animation is still be applied to the skeleton every frame.
 Any changes you make to the skeleton will still be overridden in the normal updates.

 Here is a sample helper method if you want to jump to a certain point in time.
 ```csharp